EudyContreras/NodeJS-Server-API-Template/README.md

 * `git clone `
 * `npm install`

+## All scripts

+`cleanup`: Cleans up the dist and build folders `compile-ts`: Compiles the ts code into js and copies necessary files to dist folder `build:server`: Builds and packs the server using webpack `build:client`:  Builds and packs the client using webpack `build:workers`: Builds and packs the service workers using webpack `build:watch:server`: Builds, packs and watches the server using webpack `build:watch:client`: Builds, packs and watches the client using webpack `build:watch:workers`: Builds, packs and watches the service workers using webpack `build:all`: Builds, packs all the entries `build:prod`: Builds, packs all the entries in production mode `build:dev`: Builds, packs all the entries in development mode `build:prod:start`: Builds, packs all the entries in production mode and runs the server `build:dev:start`: Builds, packs all the entries in devlopment mode and runs the server `build:prod:csr:start`: Builds, packs all the entries in production mode and runs the server in CSR `build:prod:ssr:start`: Builds, packs all the entries in production mode and runs the server with Universal Rendering `build:dev:csr:start`: Builds, packs all the entries in devlopment mode and runs the server in CSR `build:dev:ssr:start`: Builds, packs all the entries in devlopment mode and runs the server with Universal Rendering `start`: Starts the server for the current build `debug:hot`: Starts the server in hot mode with Universal Rendering `debug:hot:server`: Runs the server using nodemon.
+`debug:hot:client`: Runs the client using webpack-dev-server and HMR.
+Note that this will run only the client on CSR

 ## Build project.

 * `npm run build:dev` Builds the code into a bundle and places the code in the build folder.
 * `npm run build:prod` Builds and minifies the code into a bundle and plcaes the code in the dist folder.

-## Run project.
+## Build and Run project.

-* `npm run start:dev` Runs the development unminified version of the applicatipn.
+* `npm run build:dev:start` Runs the development version of the applicatipn.
-* `npm run start:prod` Runs the distribution minified version of the applicatipn.
+* `npm run build:prod:start` Runs the production version of the applicatipn.

 ## Debug project